rgmorales/kubernetes-the-hard-way-on-lxd/README.md

 - [Smoke Test](docs/12-smoke-test.md)
 - [Cleaning Up](docs/13-cleanup.md)

-I ran using Multipass; If you have very little available memory (say 8GB), I recommend this option.
+I ran using Multipass; If you have very little memory (say 8GB), I recommend this option.
 [https://multipass.run](https://multipass.run/)
 I was able to run the entire k8s cluster (3+1+3 nodes) with less than 2GB.